A multivariate extension of the Erd\"os-Taylor theorem: Introduction.

 Notice that given $1\leq i<j\leq h$, $\sfL_N^{(i,j)}$ has the same law as the number of returns to zero, before time $2N$, for a single simple, symmetric random walk $S$ on $\Z^2$, that is $ \sfL_N^{(i,j)}\stackrel{\text{law}}{=}\sfL_N:=\sum_{n=1}^N \ind_{\{S_{2n}=0\}}$.
 This equality is a consequence of the independence of $S^{(i)}$, $S^{(j)}$ and the symmetry of the simple random walk.
 A first moment calculation shows that

 see Section \ref{Preliminaries} for more details.
-It was established by Erd\"os and Taylor, $60$ years ago \cite{ET60}, that under normalisation \eqref{first_moment_normalisation}, $\sfL_N$ satisfies the following limit theorem. \begin{customthm}{A}[\cite{ET60}] Let $\sfL_N:=\sum_{n=1}^N \ind_{\{S_{2n}=0\}}$ be the local time at zero, up to time $2N$, of a two-dimensional, simple, symmetric random walk $(S_n)_{n\geq 1}$ starting at $0$.
+It was established by Erd\H{o}s and Taylor, $60$ years ago \cite{ET60}, that under normalisation \eqref{first_moment_normalisation}, $\sfL_N$ satisfies the following limit theorem. \begin{customthm}{A}[\cite{ET60}] Let $\sfL_N:=\sum_{n=1}^N \ind_{\{S_{2n}=0\}}$ be the local time at zero, up to time $2N$, of a two-dimensional, simple, symmetric random walk $(S_n)_{n\geq 1}$ starting at $0$.
 Then, as $N \to \infty$,

 where $Y$ has an exponential distribution with parameter $1$. \end{customthm}